elasticio/api-docs/source/includes/_contracts.md

 attributes.flow_stats_enabled_default | no | Boolean `true`/`false`.
 Read more: [Flow Stats Toggle](#flow-stats-toggle) |
 attributes.available_roles[] | no      | The subset of Tenants roles the particular Contract belongs to attributes.support_user_id   | no      | An ID of user from platform support team attributes.custom_data   | no      | Custom contract data in an arbitrary format.
+This field is **not intended to store sensitive data**.
 Max size after stringify is 1 MB

 ### Returns